frozenyak/Hegemonia/readme.txt

 (probably incomplete) change list:

+1.05 - NOTE: You have to start a new game(?)
+	events
+		can purchase/license units one year after historical date

 1.04 - NOTE: You have to start a new game
 	default mission/research efficiencies higher
 	GDE tech/default eff combo not unlike TRP, causes different levels of casualties